Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 1. Press the Windows start button and type Node.js, then locate and open the **Node.js command prompt** in the search results.

-1. Change directories the C:\Project folder.
+1. Change directories to the C:\Project folder.

 	````CMD
 	cd C:\Projects
 	````

-1. Create a new directory for your Office Add-in named **ContactCleanup**
+1. Create a new directory for your Office Add-in named **ContactCleanup**.

 	````CMD
 	mkdir ContactCleanup